freewheeling/activemodel-entitybeanhelper/README.md

 activemodel-entitybeanhelper
 ============================

-JRuby helper to reflect Java entity beans as rails ActiveModel validation objects
+JRuby helper to reflect Java entity beans as rails ActiveModel validation objects.

 This is a proof-of-concept jruby gem that allows for rails activemodel classes to be created as sub-classes